XitoAliferis/ToDo/README.md

 ## Web App

-The web app of this project was created using React and Tailwind
+The web app of this project was created using React and Tailwind for the front-end, Node.Js for the backend and Vercel's Postgres SQL Database.